 - Source: WFH Research

-- 98% of workers want to work remote at least some of the time
+- 98% of workers want to work remotely at least some of the time

 - Source: Buffer